 “Stock food for three weeks in your nest then.”

 Unaware of the conversation, Arjuna was trying to shoo away the sparrow when Krishna smiled at the bird.
 She fluttered her wings a few times in obeisance and flew back to her nest.

-Two days later, just before the conchs were blared to announce the commencement of the battle, he asked Arjuna for his bow and an arrow.
-Arjuna was startled because Krishna had vowed to not lift any weapon in the war.
+Two days later, just before the conchs were blared to announce the commencement of the battle, Krishna asked Arjuna for his bow and an arrow.
+Arjuna was startled because Krishna had vowed not to lift any weapon in the war.
 Besides, Arjuna believed that he was the best archer out there.

-Quietly taking the bow from Arjuna, he took aim at an elephant.
+Quietly taking the bow from Arjuna, Krishna took aim at an elephant.
 But, instead of bringing the animal down, the arrow hit the bell around its neck and sparks flew from it.